Contact: Support@AthleticQuickness.com

 You get stronger…

-…but you don’t get faster.
+…but you don’t get faster

-👉 And it doesn’t make sense.
+👉 and it doesn’t make sense

 💥 Until you understand this:

-👉 Strength alone does not create speed
+👉 strength alone does not create speed

 🧠 The Real Reason You’re Not Getting Faster

-Most athletes train speed like it’s a strength problem.
+Most athletes train speed like it’s a strength problem

-👉 It’s a system problem
+👉 it’s a system problem

 Running speed depends on:

-👉 Not just how strong your muscles are
+👉 not just how strong your muscles are

 ⚖️ The Hidden Imbalance That Limits Your Speed

-Your body works as a connected system.
+Your body works as a connected system

-• one leg is pushing
+• one leg is pushing against the ground

-👉 All at the same time
+👉 All working together at the same time

 💥 For maximum speed:

-👉 Everything must stay balanced
+👉 everything must stay balanced

-👉 Your speed is limited
+👉 your speed is limited

-At first, strength training helps.
+At first, strength training helps

 • you produce more force